Meerkov/Kartia/README.md

 # Known Issues
 On Lacryma's story (I think level 6?), there are 3 treasures burried underground that use the same drop from the item table.
 This can be confusing, as you may see a notification multiple times for the same treasure.
 Don't worry, this is working correctly.
 The game is just programmed to re-use that item multiple times on that level.
 There might be other levels that use the same drop multiple times, but I'm not sure.

+Loading the game from memory card might result in a corrupted save (unconfirmed).
+Use save-states instead.

+The seed mode isn't stable if you close the emulator and restart it.
+It will shuffle the remaining chests in a different way.